General Veterinary Care

-and everyday care such as prevention, blood draws and treatments — all in familiar surroundings.
+as well as preventive care, blood draws and procedures — all in familiar surroundings.

 House calls that combine Western medicine with Eastern medicine and nutritional therapy, caring for your pet within the context of their whole life at home.